Jack-KW/Swift/TextKit2/Padding for Text Rendering.md

 }
 ```

-This padding value is then passed to the TextLayoutFragmentLayer when it is created:
+This padding value is then passed to the TextLayoutFragmentLayer when it is created in textDocumentView:

 ```swift
 let layer = TextLayoutFragmentLayer(layoutFragment: textLayoutFragment,